autonomys/subspace-docs/docs/learn/security.md

 After establishing session encryption, user authentication begins.
 Password authentication involves securely transmitting the user's account password.
 SSH key pairs, consisting of public and private keys, are a recommended alternative for authentication.
 The client sends a key pair ID to the server, which checks for a matching public key.
-The server encrypts a random number with the public key, sent to the client, who decrypts it with the private key.
+The server encrypts a random number with the public key, sends to the client, who decrypts it with the private key.
 The client computes an MD5 hash using the decrypted number and the shared session key, sending it back to the server for verification.

 **RSA encryption**.